arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 The following list shows each step in the diagram:
 1. The initial call in this example doesn't contain any correlation headers.
 This can be seen as a first interaction call to a service.
 2. Upon receiving at service A, the application will generate new correlation information.
 This correlation info will be used when telemetry is tracked on the service.
-3. When a call is made to service B, the **transaction ID** is sent but also the **operation parent ID** in the form of a hierarchical structure.
+3. When a call is made to service B, the **transaction ID** is sent but also the **operation parent ID** in the form of a W3C structure: `00-transactionId-parentId-00`.
-4. The `jkl` part of this ID, describes the new parent ID for service B (when service B calls service C, then it will use `jkl` as parent ID)
+4. The `def` part of this ID, describes the new parent ID for service B (when service B calls service C, then it will use a different parent ID)
 5. Service B responds to service A with the same information as the call to service B.
-6. The user receives both the **transaction ID** and **operation parent ID** in their final response.
+6. The user receives both the **transaction ID** and **operation ID** in their final response.

-💡 This correlation is based on the `RequestId` and `X-Transaction-ID` HTTP request/response headers, however, you can fully configure different headers in case you need to.
+💡 This correlation is based on the `traceparent` HTTP request/response header, however.
-💡 The `X-Transaction-ID`  can be overridden by the request, meaning: if the HTTP request already contains a `X-Transaction-ID` header, the same header+value will be used in the HTTP response.

 Additional [configuration](#configuration) is available to tweak this functionality.

+### ⚡ Automatic dependency tracking
+When choosing for the W3C HTTP correlation format, Arcus and Microsoft technology works seemingly together.
+When a HTTP request is received on a service that uses the Arcus W3C HTTP correlation, all remote dependencies managed my Microsoft (HTTP, ServiceBus, EventHubs...) are tracked automatically, without additional configuration.

 ## Installation
 This feature requires to install our NuGet package:

 ```shell